ExaScience/elprep/README.md

+# elPrep 5 is coming soon, with support for variant calling

+Please contact us at exascience@imec.be if you would like to be notified.

 # Overview

 elPrep is a high-performance tool for preparing .sam/.bam files for variant calling in sequencing pipelines.
 It can be used as a drop-in replacement for SAMtools/Picard/GATK4, and was extensively tested with different pipelines for variant analysis with GATK.
 The key advantage of elPrep is that it only performs a single-pass to process a .sam/.bam file, independent of the number of processing steps that need to be applied in a particular pipeline, greatly improving runtime performance.